RayFungHK/RazyFramework/README.md

 To install/update Module Package automatically via CLI or WebUI.
 You can add repository (default Razy official) to get more module package.
 - **Template and Module Cache**:
 To improve Razy Framework performance, increase OPS
-- **Global Configration and Configuration library**:
+- (Done) <strike>**Global Configration and Configuration library**:
 You can use global config file to change the library or module folder location, or force to use https.
-Also, you can use Configuration library to create and read module config file in /configuration folder.
+Also, you can use Configuration library to create and read module config file in /configuration folder.</strike>
-- **Redesign database library**:
+- (Done) <strike>**Redesign database library**:
-More powerful database library, provides single record operation flow and object-oriented with chainable query.
+More powerful database library, provides single record operation flow and object-oriented with chainable query.</strike>

 # Task List
 - Preload and Ready event (Implementation Testing)